AslauAlexandru/popreel-tiktok-clone/README.md

 # Week 11 Headstarter Accelerator Project 11 Popreel: TikTok Clone

 ## Project statemant
+*I don't implement a smart recommendation system for what videos a user sees on their feed and I have not done the challenges.*

 PopReel: TikTok Clone.
 For this project, you are tasked with building a platform where users can create and share short-form video content, like TikTok.